 So, you’ve decided that you want to submit your artwork to a gallery.
 Fantastic!
 Although it can seem like a daunting task, creating a professional and complete submission to send to galleries is a huge step in getting your artwork “out there” and progressing your artistic career.
+Here are some tips for art gallery submissions.

-Once you have decided which galleries you want to submit to, take this most important step for each: ask the gallery what they require for submission.
+Once you have decided which galleries you want to submit to, take this most important step for each:

 Some galleries prefer an all-electronic submission, while some insist on physical portfolios.
 Based on your initial research, you will need to prepare some or all of the following:

-If a gallery requests images on a disc, you should consider the following:
+If a gallery requests digital images

 - images should be in JPEG format